 The new restaurants join the already announced list of vendors coming soon to the market including La Cubana, Hooky’s Fish & Chips, Ren Sushi, a new Korean-focused concept, Chun Yang Tea, Lobster Burger Bar, Rosie’s Burgers, Isabella’s Mochi Donuts, and Sweetie Pie.

-We can’t wait to see it all come to flourish.
+We can’t wait to see the rest come to flourish.